Updated 25/04/2025

 How To Collate On Your Printer

-The collate option is normally ticked by default.
+When printing, the collate option is normally ticked by default.
 To make sure, check that the collate option is ticked or selected in the print preview or dialogue box that appears when you click ‘print document’, before confirming you want to print.
 It will usually be represented by a symbol featuring three pieces of paper, layered on top of one another.

 Select this and the printer should automatically collate your document and print it out in the right order.
-Offline collation is also possible and can be performed manually or automated.

 If pieces within your documents have similar characteristics then you should be able to collate them with automated equipment.
 However, if you have documents that are dissimilar such as a business card or a product catalogue then this would not be a good fit for an automated collation and it would require you to collate it by hand.